Lakeland Revival: Controversy

 At times, the healing services were criticized in mainstream media and on Internet blogs for the occasional violence done to the participants, in the tradition of Smith Wigglesworth.
-Todd Bentley was known to forcefully kick, hit, smack or knock over participants.
+Todd Bentley was known to forcefully kick, hit, smack, or knock over participants.
 In one incident, a man was knocked over and lost a tooth.
-In another, an elderly woman was intentionally kicked in the face.
+In another, an older woman was intentionally kicked in the face.
 Bentley held that the Holy Spirit led him to such actions, saying that those incidents were taken out of context and adding that miracles were happening simultaneously.
 Trevor Baker, who had invited Bentley to the Revival Fires Church in Dudley (UK), also defended these actions, saying: "He never does anything like that without first asking for the person's permission."